It is no longer news that there are so many ways to make legit money online in Nigeria. And many people are making it.

 If you’re going to run a one man part time graphics design business, find out how many hours you’ll work in a day/week.

-Another thing here is your client.
+Finally, another thing here is your client.
 Where are they and how would you meet them?

 You’ll need to research this and include it through the planning process.

-6. Get some portfolio and recommendations.
+6. Get some portfolio and recommendations

 So you’ll need some jobs to demonstrate to your clients your level of experience.
 This approach is very strategic and a good percentage of marketers use this.

 After all is done, be sure to get their recommendations, testimonials and add as part of your portfolio.

-7. Set your pricing.
+7. Set your pricing

 Make some research about pricing so you can set the right price for your graphics design.